Portugal in the Junior Eurovision Song Contest 2017

 Portugal was represented at the Junior Eurovision Song Contest 2017 with the song "Youtuber", written by João Cabrita and Mariana Andrade, and performed by Mariana Venâncio.
 The Portuguese participating broadcaster, Rádio e Televisão de Portugal (RTP), organised a national final in order to select its performer for the contest, after having previously selected the song internally.

 Before Junior Eurovision

 Júniores de Portugal

 The singer who performed the Portuguese entry for the Junior Eurovision Song Contest 2017 was selected through the singing competition Júniores de Portugal ("Juniors of Portugal").
-5 artists participated in a televised production named where the winner was determined by a 50/50 combination of both public vote and the votes of a jury invited by the production.
+5 artists participated in a televised production, with the winner determined by a 50/50 combination of both public vote and the votes of a jury invited by the production.
 The artists all performed a JESC song and a cover song.
 The competing song, titled "Youtuber", written by João Cabrita and Mariana Andrade, was revealed on 29 September 2017.
 The jury members of Júniores de Portugal were: